t-eckk/jekyll-now/about.md

 published: true
 ---

-Whilst I was still a student, I dreamt of being involved within model-driven investing/trading.
+Whilst I was still a student, I dreamt of being involved within quantitative trading/investing.
 Models are elegant...
-Sadly for me, being involved in a Finance degree, I lacked formal training especially in Mathematics and Computer Science.
+Sadly for me, being involved in a Finance degree meant I lacked formal training, especially in Mathematics and Computer Science.

 ### More Information